macmpi/x11-calc/README.md

 ### Using a pre-compiled package <sup>[Back to Top](#top)</sup>

-If you don't want to download an compile the sources your self the emulator is also  available on [Flathub](https://flathub.org/apps/io.github.mike632t.x11-calc) and can be installed using Flatpak.
+If you don't want to download an compile the sources yourself you can use a pre-compiled binary package from [Flathub](https://flathub.org/apps/io.github.mike632t.x11-calc) using Flatpak.

 ### Known Issues <sup>[Back to Top](#top)</sup>